-If you want to study in our department, we ask that all students develop an 8,000-10,000 word proposal.
-This proposal should cover: (1) a general introduction, (2) the research question, (3) the theoretical and empirical significance of the question, (4) a brief review of the relevant literature as well as general argument as to where (and why) your question and thesis might be located, and (5) a brief idea as to the methodology you will use.
+If you want to study in our department, we ask all students to develop a 4-5,000 word proposal.
+This proposal should cover: (1) a general introduction, (2) the research question and its significance, and (3) a brief review of the relevant literature as well as general argument as to where (and why) your question and thesis might be located.
 Any sources should be appropriately referenced.
+We also ask you to please submit an example of EITHER a piece of marked written work from a coursework module or a published paper.

 The purpose of this proposal is to get you thinking seriously about doing a PhD.
 A PhD can be great fun.
 You get the chance to spend three years doing a focused piece of research that really interests you.
 However, before you start a PhD, you need to show that you have thought about the topic and have a good basis for developing a substantial thesis.
 At the same time, we need to see that you have thought about the topic and that you have the necessary research skills to undertake a doctoral thesis.
 We would urge you to get an early start on this stage and try to have a draft completed by the September of the application year.